 There are many reasons a refrigerator is not cooling.
-If you would like to save yourself a little time and burden, give Garland Appliance Repair a call for refrigerator repair in Garland, TX.
+If you would like to save yourself a little time and burden, give Finest Appliance Repair a call for refrigerator repair in Garland, TX.
 Our technicians are eager to visit and diagnose the cooling issue as well as repair it for you.

 When your refrigerator is no longer cold anymore, it is time to figure out what the issue might be.
 A lot of times it is something as basic as a routine coil cleaning.
 However, with new models of refrigerators, they’re manufactured with various sensors as well.